Marine Protector-class patrol boat: History

 In 2022, three decommissioned ships, Albacore, Cochito, and Gannet were donated to the Uruguayan Navy under the Excess Defense Articles program.
 As part of the transfer deal, Uruguay spent $4.99 million to refurbish the ships, on spare parts, and to train their crews.
 They were renamed Rio Arapey, Rio De La Plata, and Rio Yaguaron.

 In 2023, the United States delivered two former Coast Guard Marine Protector-class ships to the Ghanaian Navy.
 They were commissioned as GNS Aflao and GNS Half Assini.

 In May 2023, the United States government pledged to provide the Philippines at least two Marine Protector vessels, as well as two Island-class patrol boat and three Lockheed C-130H Hercules during President Bongbong Marcos' visit to Washington, D.C.
-The transferred vessels will be operated by the Philippine Navy.